Marquis Vineyard Watering Program™

 in the wine.
 Marquis Fruit Weight™ is the “velvet glove” sensation of fruit that sits on your tongue before the structure of the wine is exposed.
 The higher the Fruit Weight, the more intense and rich are the flavours in the finished wine.

-The Marquis Vineyard Watering Programme™ is based on intensive data collection and analysis, which starts at bud burst and carries on with inspections of each vineyard throughout the entire growing season.
+The Marquis Vineyard Watering Program™ is based on intensive data collection and analysis, which starts at bud burst and carries on with inspections of each vineyard throughout the entire growing season.
 Twice a week throughout the season, the Mollydooker vineyard team measure the growth of the vines, and report on canopy growth, sugar content and the Fruit Weight of the juice.
 The data is then fed into a complex set of formulas, the results of which provide the team with precise watering recommendations for the following three days.

-Generally we begin working closely with a vineyard in spring, when the vineyard team starts their twice weekly inspections.
+Generally, we begin working closely with a vineyard in spring, when the vineyard team starts their twice weekly inspections.
 The aim at this stage is to apply sufficient water to grow the canopy as fast as possible, and to help the vines to be productive in the following year, because the fruiting buds for the following vintage are developed during the spring of the current vintage.
 This is when the Viticulture team does a shoot and bud count to get an estimate on tonnages for that year.

 When the canopy is sufficient, the water is turned off, and the vine starts to concentrate on developing its fruit instead of its vegetative growth.
-The vines are still measured twice weekly because they are sensitive little darlings, and even during ‘water off’ may for instance need to have ‘water on’ whilst flowering to ensure fruit set, and may need a safety watering on exceptionally hot days.
+The vines are still measured twice weekly because they are sensitive little darlings, and even during ‘water off’ may, for instance, need to have ‘water on’ whilst flowering to ensure fruit set, and may need a safety watering on exceptionally hot days.

 The vineyard inspectors are the heroes of our team.
 They walk the vineyards on very hot days, braving snakes, mozzies and flies.
-We send them out in special clothing and with camel packs to protect them from the sun and dehydration.
+We send them out in special clothing and camel packs to protect them from the sun and dehydration.
 Although it is the hardest job, it is also the most coveted one, because we all know that the quality of our wines comes from the work we do in the vineyards.

-When the grape juice rates at 'Awesome', we pick - usually two weeks later than everyone else.
+When the grape juice rates at 'Awesome' (one of the terms we use in grading fruit), we pick - usually two weeks later than everyone else.
 A member of our vineyard team is always present when a block is being harvested, ensuring that the harvester, trucks and equipment are all clean, and that there is no water in any of the bins.
 The team member then goes with the grape trucks to the winery, and hands the precious loads over to the Mollydooker Receiving Winemaker.